Sbuazjr/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-File 3-puts.c is a function that prints a string, followed by a new line, to stdout.
+File 4-print_rev.c is a function that prints a string, in reverse, followed by a new line.